steunix/passweaver-api/docs/index.md

 PassWeaver supports two authentication methods:
  - Local: the user password is stored locally
  - LDAP: a self authentication to an LDAP server: no LDAP admin credential are needed, a direct login is tried
+ - API key: the user can authenticate only via an existing API key

 #### Admins